YunoHost/doc/packaging_apps_manifest.md

 }
 ```

 * **name**: app name.
 It does not have to be unique, but it should be, since it is the name shown to all the YunoHost administrators in the app list.
+Any characters are allowed.

 * **id**: ID of the app.
 You have to ensure that this ID is unique before submit an app integration request.
+See [packaging_apps_guidelines.md#yep-11](https://github.com/YunoHost/doc/blob/master/packaging_apps_guidelines.md#yep-11) for valid rules.

 - **packaging_format**: package version.
 Actual version is **1**.
 This key has been set up to make independant packaging evolution versions from YunoHost versions evolution.